Sunkist (soft drink)

 Sunkist, also marketed as Sunkist Soda, is a brand of primarily orange-flavored soft drinks that launched in 1979.
-Sunkist primarily competes with The Coca-Cola Company's Fanta brand and PepsiCo's Crush brand.
+Sunkist primarily competes with The Coca-Cola Company's Fanta and PepsiCo's Crush.

 Produced by Keurig Dr Pepper, a variety of Sunkist flavors are made.
 In addition to Orange, there is Diet Orange, Grape, Strawberry, Cherry Limeade, Pineapple, Lemonade, Diet Lemonade, Peach, Fruit Punch, Pink Lemonade, Strawberry Lemonade, Berry Lemonade, Watermelon Lemonade and Orange Mango.

 History

 Sunkist was first licensed by Sunkist Growers to the General Cinema Corporation, the leading independent bottler of Pepsi-Cola products at the time.
 The soft drink was the idea of Mark Stevens, who foresaw the potential based on market research which indicated that, worldwide, orange was the third-best-selling soft drink flavor (largely due to Fanta).

 After extensive R&D during 1977 and early 1978, in which research was conducted on taste, color and carbonation levels, Sunkist made a grand introduction in New York by franchising it to The Coca-Cola Bottling Company of New York City, where Edward F. O'Reilly was president.
 At the time of introduction, Sunkist Soft Drinks had only five key employees: Mark Stevens, President; Peter Murphy, VP Sales; Dr. John Leffingwell, VP R&D; Ray Sissom, VP Finance; and Jim DeDreu, NE Regional Manager.
 It went national soon thereafter by being franchised mainly to leading Coca-Cola and Pepsi-Cola bottlers.
 The advertising slogan was "fun, sun and the beach" using TV and radio commercials with the Beach Boys' hit song "Good Vibrations" as the brand's theme.
 In 1980, Sunkist Orange Soda became the #1 orange soda in the US and the tenth-best-selling soft drink.

 In 2010, there was a consumer recall after a batch was accidentally mixed with six times the amount of caffeine, sickening consumers.

 In late 1984, Sunkist Soft Drinks was sold to Del Monte.
 From late 1986 until 2008, it was produced by Cadbury Schweppes under license through its Cadbury Schweppes Americas Beverages subsidiary.
 Following the demerger of Cadbury Schweppes Americas Beverages from Cadbury Schweppes, it is now produced by Keurig Dr Pepper in the US.